Last Updated on August 2, 2023

 Patzcuaro is one of the most popular Mexican destinations during the famous Dia de Los Muertos (Day of the Dead).
 Each year, this small town hosts one of the biggest and most colorful celebrations.
 It’s an opportunity to honor the dead, but for many, it also turns into a giant street party.

 Read more about Patzcuaro.

 Guadalajara is one of Mexico’s most visited cities and one of the most popular Mexican destinations for tourists.
 The city offers tons of activities and cute places to visit.
 It’s a good base camp to explore the many Pueblos Magicos (Magic Towns) located in Jalisco State as well as the beautiful natural sights the state offers.

 A trip to Central Mexico wouldn’t be complete without a stop at Tequila, a Pueblo Magico (Magical Town) where truly, magic happens.
 From Guadalajara, there’s a special “party” train that takes you to Tequila while you sample some of the country’s iconic alcohol.

 Even if day-drinking isn’t your thing, you should still visit a distillery or two to learn how tequila is made.

-Chihuahua is home to one of the last touristic train-lines in Mexico: El Chepe.
+Chihuahua is home to one of the last touristic train lines in Mexico: El Chepe.
 While most international tourists haven’t heard of it, El Chepe is a popular Mexican attraction among locals.
-This scenic train ride that can last up to a week (if you make stops along a way) passes through the Chihuahua desert and its beautiful landscape.
+This scenic train ride that can last up to a week (if you make stops along the way) passes through the Chihuahua desert, the stunning Copper Canyon, and beautiful landscape.